Crayford Cargocat

 HF2 HS2 HR2*

-Notes: This is basically a heavy, cabover-design Land Rover truck.
+Notes: Also known as the 101 Forward Control or Land Rover 101FC, this is basically a heavy, cabover-design Land Rover truck.
 It is constructed largely of aluminum to make it lighter and has an adjustable seat for the driver.
 The cab tilts forward for access to the engine and transmission, but regular maintenance can be carried out without tilting the cab.
-The cabover design allows for a larger load area.
+The cabover design allows for a larger load area and less wasted space on transport aircraft.
+The 101FC is powered by a 3.5-liter Rover V8 gasoline engine developing 131 horsepower.
+It can tow 4 tons.
+Brakes are power assisted, as well as steering.
+101FCs were built in right and left-hand drive versions.
+The drive train has a central locking differential.
+Under the passenger seat in the cab is a lockable compartment.

 Price